jeeeeedi/make-your-game/README.md

 Some current issues that would be good to fix also:
-- Pause: should also pause spooks movement
+- Pause: should also pause spooks movement and spawning
 - Win: should stop everything and maybe open a dialog to congratulate and ask if user wants to play again.
 - Bomb: if player is on adjacent tile (not just on the same tile), then lives should also be decreased
 - Instructions and controls can be a pop-up